Single Agent Robust Deep Reinforcement Learning for Bus Fleet Control: Methodology

 The critic networks are trained by minimizing the following squared soft Bellman residual:

-In our implementation, two Q-networks \( Q_{\theta_1} \) and \( Q_{\theta_2} \) are trained simultaneously to reduce overestimation bias, and the target value \( V^\pi \) is computed using the smaller of the two Q-values and a slowly updated target network \( \bar{\theta} \).
-This stabilizes the critic learning under highly variable headway dynamics and OD noise.
+In our implementation, two Q-networks \( Q_{\theta_1} \) and \( Q_{\theta_2} \) are trained simultaneously to reduce overestimation bias, and the target network value \( V^\pi \) is computed using the smaller of the two Q-values and a slowly updated target network \( \bar{\theta} \).
+This stabilizes critic convergence under highly variable headway dynamics and OD noise.

-The policy \( \pi_\phi(a|s) \) is modeled as a squashed Gaussian—a Gaussian distribution whose samples are passed through a \( \tanh \) nonlinearity to enforce bounded actions.
+The policy \( \pi_\phi(a|s) \) is modeled as a squashed Gaussian distribution whose samples are passed through a \( \tanh \) nonlinearity to enforce bounded actions.
 This is critical in our domain, where the action represents additional holding time and must lie within a predefined range.

 Policy learning is performed by minimizing the expected KL divergence between the policy and a softmax over the Q-function, originally expressed as:

 Here, the normalization constant \( Z_\theta(s) = \int_A \exp(Q(s,a)/\alpha) \, da \) ensures that the exponentiated Q-function defines a proper probability density over the action space.
 Notably, \( Z_\theta(s) \) is independent of the current policy \( \pi \), and thus does not affect gradient-based updates.